roehampton/module-content/software-development-1/week-02/seminar/README.md

 1. A variable can be assigned many times.
 It always retains the value of the most recent assignment.
 Here is an interactive Python session that demonstrates the point:

          # We initialize our variable
-           myVar = 0
+           myVar = 10
            myVar

-         # We can manipulate the variable
+         # We can use the variable without modifying it
-          myVar - 7
+          print(myVar - 7)
           myVar

          # We can update the variable itself